GivEnergy/giv_tcp/README.md

 | setDateTime             | Sets   inverter time, format must be as define in payload                                                                                                                                                 | /setDateTime             | {"dateTime":"dd/mm/yyyy   hh:mm:ss"}                       | setDateTime             | "dd/mm/yyyy hh:mm:ss"                                      |

 ## Usage methods:
 GivTCP data and control is generally available through two core methods.
-If you are using the HA ADDON then these are generally transparent to th user, but are working and available in the background.
+If you are using the Home Assistant Add-On then these are generally transparent to the user, but are working and available in the background.

 ### MQTT
-By setting MQTT_OUTPUT = True The script will publish directly to the nominated MQTT broker (MQTT_ADDRESS) all the requested read data.
+By setting MQTT_OUTPUT = True, the script will publish directly to the nominated MQTT broker (MQTT_ADDRESS) all the requested read data.

 Data is published to "GivEnergy/<serial_number>/" by default or you can nominate a specific root topic by setting "MQTT_TOPIC" in the settings.

 <img width="245" alt="image" src="https://user-images.githubusercontent.com/69121158/149670766-0d9a6c92-8ee2-44d6-9045-2d21b6db7ebf.png">

 Control is available using MQTT.
-By publishing data to the smae MQTT broker as above you can trigger the control methods as per the above table.
+By publishing data to the same MQTT broker as above you can trigger the control methods as per the above table.
 Root topic for control is:
 "GivEnergy/<serial_number>/control/"    - Default
 "<MQTT_TOPIC>/<serial_number>/control/" - If MQTT_TOPIC is set